KMednikarov/notes_app/README.md

 ## Getting Started

-This is a simple project for testing Dart, Flutter and Clean Architecture.
+This is a simple project for testing purposes using Dart, Flutter and Clean Architecture.